ganeti/ganeti/doc/design-2.0.rst

 - the command line tools (on the master node)
 - the RAPI daemon (on the master node)

-Interaction paths are between:
+The master-daemon related interaction paths are:

-- (CLI tools/RAPI daemon) and the master daemon, via the so called *luxi* API
+- (CLI tools/RAPI daemon) and the master daemon, via the so called *LUXI* API
 - the master daemon and the node daemons, via the node RPC

+There are also some additional interaction paths for exceptional cases:

+- CLI tools might access via SSH the nodes (for ``gnt-cluster copyfile`` and ``gnt-cluster command``)
+- master failover is a special case when a non-master node will SSH and do node-RPC calls to the current master

-The protocol between the master daemon and the node daemons will be changed to HTTP(S), using a simple PUT/GET of JSON-encoded messages.
+The protocol between the master daemon and the node daemons will be changed from (Ganeti 1.2) Twisted PB (perspective broker) to HTTP(S), using a simple PUT/GET of JSON-encoded messages.
 This is done due to difficulties in working with the Twisted framework and its protocols in a multithreaded environment, which we can overcome by using a simpler stack (see the caveats section).

-The protocol between the CLI/RAPI and the master daemon will be a custom one (called *luxi*): on a UNIX socket on the master node, with rights restricted by filesystem permissions, the CLI/RAPI will talk to the master daemon using JSON-encoded messages.
+The protocol between the CLI/RAPI and the master daemon will be a custom one (called *LUXI*): on a UNIX socket on the master node, with rights restricted by filesystem permissions, the CLI/RAPI will talk to the master daemon using JSON-encoded messages.

 The operations supported over this internal protocol will be encoded via a python library that will expose a simple API for its users.
 Internally, the protocol will simply encode all objects in JSON format and decode them on the receiver side.

+For more details about the RAPI daemon see `Remote API changes`_, and for the node daemon see `Node daemon changes`_.

 The LUXI protocol
 +++++++++++++++++

+As described above, the protocol for making requests or queries to the master daemon will be a UNIX-socket based simple RPC of JSON-encoded messages.

+The choice of UNIX was in order to get rid of the need of authentication and authorisation inside Ganeti; for 2.0, the permissions on the Unix socket itself will determine the access rights.

-We will have two main classes of operations over the master daemon API:
+We will have two main classes of operations over this API:

 - cluster query functions
 - job related functions

-The cluster query functions are usually short-duration, and are the equivalent of the OP_QUERY_* opcodes in ganeti 1.2 (and they are internally implemented still with these opcodes).
+The cluster query functions are usually short-duration, and are the equivalent of the ``OP_QUERY_*`` opcodes in Ganeti 1.2 (and they are internally implemented still with these opcodes).
 The clients are guaranteed to receive the response in a reasonable time via a timeout.